 Canadian competition law is largely governed by the Competition Act (Act).
 The Act is federal framework legislation that applies to most businesses and industries in Canada, with limited exceptions and includes criminal offences and civil “reviewable matters”.
 The Act is administered and enforced by the federal Competition Bureau (Bureau), a federal enforcement agency headed by the Commissioner of Competition (Commissioner).

-While Canadian courts have held that none of these four purposes is paramount, and the relevant purpose (or purposes) can vary according to the type of conduct at issue, the Act is in general consumer protection oriented legislation meant to ensure that consumers benefit from competitive and undistorted markets.
-For this reason, Canadian courts have long said that private gains by parties (e.g., to parties to price-fixing and other cartel arrangements) are not relevant, but rather whether conduct distorts competition to the degree that it is either a criminal offence or can be challenged under the civil sections of the Act.
+While it has been held that none of these four purposes is paramount, and the relevant purpose or purposes can vary according to the type of conduct, the Act is in general consumer protection legislation meant to ensure that consumers benefit from competitive and undistorted markets.
+For this reason, Canadian courts have long held that private gains by parties (e.g., parties to price-fixing or other cartel arrangements) are not relevant, but rather whether conduct distorts competition to the degree that it is either a criminal offence or may be subject to challenge under the civil reviewable matters sections of the Act.

 The Act includes both criminal offences and civil “reviewable matters”.

-The criminal offences of the Act include conspiracy (i.e., cartels, such as price-fixing agreements between competitors) (section 45), bid-rigging (section 47), criminal misleading advertising (section 52), deceptive telemarketing (section 52.1) and pyramid selling schemes (section 55.1).
-For more information on these competition law offences, see the tabs to the left.
+The criminal offences of the Act include conspiracy (i.e., cartels, such as price-fixing or market division agreements between competitors) (section 45); bid-rigging (section 47); criminal misleading advertising (section 52); deceptive telemarketing (section 52.1); and pyramid selling schemes (section 55.1).
+For more information on these competition law offences under the Act, please see the overview tabs to the left.

-Some other former criminal competition offences (e.g., predatory pricing and price discrimination) were repealed in 2009, though the conduct they related to can still be challenged under the civil abuse of dominance provisions of the Act (i.e., under sections 78 and 79).
-Canada’s former criminal price maintenance offence was also made a civil matter subject to a competitive effects test in 2009.
+Some former criminal competition offences in Canada (e.g., predatory pricing and price discrimination) were repealed in 2009.
+The conduct they related to, however, may still be subject to challenge under the civil abuse of dominance provisions of the Act (sections 78 and 79).
+Canada’s former criminal price maintenance offence (section 61) was also repealed in 2009 and made a civil reviewable matter with a competitive effects test (section 76).

-Criminal offences under the Act are investigated by the Bureau, prosecuted by the Public Prosecution Service of Canada (or “PPSC”, which is headed by the Director of Public Prosecutions), tried in provincial criminal courts and subject to criminal penalties.
-The potential penalties for violating the criminal offences of the Act include criminal fines, imprisonment and “prohibition orders” (i.e., court orders to stop or modify conduct).
+Criminal offences under the Act are investigated by the Bureau, prosecuted by the Public Prosecution Service of Canada (PPSC – headed by the Director of Public Prosecutions), tried in provincial criminal courts and subject to criminal penalties.
+The potential penalties for violating the criminal offences of the Act include criminal fines and imprisonment, as well as “prohibition orders” (i.e., court orders made under the Act to stop or modify conduct, implement compliance programs, etc.).

 The Bureau also has access to a variety of significant, intrusive and potentially disruptive enforcement powers in relation to criminal matters.
-These include the ability to obtain search warrants to search premises, wiretaps and court orders to compel the production of documents.
-In addition, the Bureau relies heavily on its Immunity and Leniency Programs to detect criminal violations of the Act.
+These include: the ability to obtain search warrants to search premises; wiretaps; and court orders to compel the production of documents.
+In addition, the Bureau routinely relies on its Immunity and Leniency Programs to detect criminal violations of the Act.

 Civil Reviewable Matters